MicrosoftDocs/azure-devops-docs/docs/organizations/projects/about-projects.md

 ::: moniker-end

-::: moniker range=">= tfs-2013 <= tfs-2018"
+::: moniker range="< azure-devops"
-You can scale your on-premises TFS deployment in the following ways:
+You can scale your on-premises Azure DevOps deployment in the following ways:

 - To increase performance, you can add server instances
 - To support different business units, you can add project collections and projects